 DWP urge claimants to report all changes in circumstances that may affect their UC award.

 Once on UC, a person will stay on it even if their circumstances change, as long as the conditions of entitlement are still met.
-This is the case even if the claimant moves to an area where UC is not yet available (providing it is in Great Britain).
+This is the case even if the claimant moves to an area where UC is not yet available.
 If UC is not live in the new area, face to face delivery will be through the local Jobcentre and council.

 If someone starts work, so that they are no longer entitled to any payments of UC, the claim will remain open for 6 months.
 A claim will only be closed after 6 months of no UC payments.